 Applications are assessed against the criteria by the trustees, and applicants are selected for interview.

-Awards are generally payable in two equal instalments: the first is paid shortly before successful candidates commence their course of study; the balance is paid after successful candidates have submitted a report to the trustees at the halfway stage of their studies.
+Awards are generally payable in two equal installments.
+The first installment is paid shortly before successful candidates commence their course of study.
+The balance is paid after successful candidates have submitted a report to the trustees at the halfway stage of their studies.

 Successful candidates must submit a further, more detailed, report at the completion of their course of study.